timkuijsten/BoundedBikeshed/README.md

 ![Bounded Bikeshed icon](./icons/bb-128.png)
 # Bounded Bikeshed

 Save time and go through a discussion breadth-first instead of depth-first.
-This avoids getting caught by long threads and gives you an overview of different comments on a topic first so that you can dive into the ones you find most interesting, for only as deep as you want.
+This avoids automatically getting caught by long threads and gives you an overview of different comments on a topic so that you can dive into the ones you find most interesting, for only as deep as you want.

 Supports: